-Keuka students have conducted Field Periods™ in more than 2,500 locations around the world.
+Keuka College students have conducted Field Periods™ in more than 2,500 locations around the world.

 Emily Michienzi (double major in Sociology and Political Science & History) completing her Field Period™ with Hamilton County Historian.